Can You Put Sunblock On A New Tattoo?

 You should always aim to apply a layer of sun cream to your tattoo each and every time you plan to go out into strong daylight.

-You should also try to ensure that the product is water resistant, moisturizing, and kind to sensitive skin to ensure that your tattoo remains in the best condition as possible for the longest amount of time.
+You should also try to ensure the product is water-resistant, moisturizing, and kind to sensitive skin to make sure your tattoo remains in the best condition possible for the longest amount of time.
+If you want to seriously protect your tattoo, clothing will work better than sunscreen 100% of the time.

-Whilst a strong and good quality sun tanning lotion is definitely helpful at keeping a tattoo protected against the extremely harmful UV rays of the sun, it is not advisable to use any until the tattoo is completely healed.
+While a strong and good quality sunscreen is definitely helpful at keeping a tattoo protected against the sun, it is not advisable to use any until the tattoo is completely healed.
 Therefore, you should try to keep your new tattoo away from direct sunlight for at least 2-3 weeks.

-However, you can (and should) definitely put sunscreen on a tattoo that has already fully healed, and you should do this whenever you predict that you’ll be going out in strong, direct sunlight for extended periods of time.
+However, you should definitely apply sunscreen on a tattoo that has already fully healed and continue to protect the artwork from harmful UV rays with clothing and sun avoidance.
+Do this each and every time that you’ll be going out in strong, direct sunlight to keep your tattoo looking good for the long haul.